A Powerful Guide to Mixing Punchy Drums

 Room microphones give a different sound to the drum kit than the regular overhead mics.

-Most room mics are recorded at a fair distance, so we get a full sound of the drum kit as well as a significant amount of the reverb of the room.
-Depending on the sound of the room, these room mics can either sound amazing or horrible.
+Most room mics are recorded at a fair distance, so we get a full sound of the drum kit and a significant amount of the room’s reverb.
+Depending on the room’s sound, these room mics can either sound amazing or horrible.

 Mixing Drums With a Roomy Sound